-China Aid Blog was established by Marina Rudyak and is part of her ongoing PhD dissertation project on Chinese foreign aid and China’s role(s) in international development.
+China Aid Blog emerged as I was writing my PhD dissertation on Chinese foreign aid and China’s role(s) in international development.
+The idea behind it?
 To most observers, Chinese aid is still a black box, not least because of the Chinese government’s alleged secrecy when it comes to publishing the numbers and details of its aid projects.
-But, if you can read Chinese, the box suddenly appears much less black then if you don’t.
-There is in fact a very vivid and controversial debate about Chinese aid in the Chinese public sphere and a substantial body official, semi-official and academic sources.
-In the spirit of open knowledge, the aim of this blog is to make this debate accessible to observers and analysts of Chinese aid – through translations and summaries particularly to those who don’t read Chinese.
-This also means, if you come across a relevant source you would like to share here, please send it to firstname.lastname@example.org.
+But, if one can read Chinese, the box suddenly appears much less “black”.
+There is, in fact, a very vivid and controversial debate about Chinese aid in the Chinese public sphere and a substantial body of official, semi-official and academic sources.
+In the spirit of open knowledge, this blog aims to make this debate accessible to observers and analysts of Chinese aid – through translations and summaries, particularly to those who don’t read Chinese.
+If you come across a relevant source you would like to share here, please send it to firstname.lastname@example.org.

 I am a sinologist working on the intersections of China Studies and International Development based at the Centre of Asian and Transcultural Studies (Institute of Chinese Studies) at Heidelberg University.
 I am currently on leave, as I have taken on a visiting professorship for Chinese society and economy at Göttingen University and for Chinese politics at Goethe University Frankfurt.